USRSE/usrse.github.io/pages/grants/grants-and-awards.md

 ### Overview

-Part of the Alfred P. Sloan Foundation grant has been earmarked for Community and Travel Grants (C&T).
-The goals of these grants are to:
+Part of the [Alfred P. Sloan Foundation grant](https://us-rse.org/2023-04-27-sloan-grant-initiatives/) for US-RSE has been earmarked for the Community and Travel Grants program.
+The goals of this program is to:

 - Grow and diversify the US-RSE community and larger RSE community
 - Connect people within the US-RSE community